menu

 Occupations and Workforce

-El Portal - Fish Camp is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, El Portal - Fish Camp is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, El Portal - Fish Camp is a town of service providers, professionals, and managers.
 There are especially a lot of people living in El Portal - Fish Camp who work in food service (19.85%), maintenance occupations (12.88%), and management occupations (12.29%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.65% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.